Strange metal from incoherent bosons: Results

 \section{Results}

-We study the electromagnetic response of the system within the Kubo formalism, considering not only the electronic, but also the bosonic response to the electromagnetic field.
-The Feynman diagrams contributing to the charge transport properties, as well as to the self-energy corrections are presented in Fig.~(\ref{Fig:diag}).
+We study the electromagnetic response of the system within the Kubo formalism, considering not only the electronic but also the bosonic response to the electromagnetic field.
+The Feynman diagrams contributing to the charge transport properties and the self-energy corrections are presented in Fig.~(\ref{Fig:diag}).
+The bosons originate from the strongly coupled electrons, and hence the effective mass of these bosons is expected to be smaller than the strongly correlated fermionic quasiparticles.
+Consequently, the bosonic carriers dominate the longitudinal conductivity in our model.
+However, since the bosonic excitations have a particle-hole symmetry, the Hall conductivity vanishes for these bosons, as shown in our subsequent analysis.
+Therefore, the Hall conductivity is dominated by the fermionic quasiparticles giving a $T^2$-dependence of the cotangent of the Hall angle~\cite{RossMcKenziePRL11,RossMcKenzie12}.

 Naturally, charged bosons have a markedly different behavior from fermions.
 At low temperatures, fermions scatter around the Fermi surface, and scattering with finite wavevectors affects only small regions of the Fermi surface, creating a transport anisotropy commonly referred to as ``hot spots'' and ``cold spots''~\cite{RiceHotSpot}.
 The hot-spots are shown by the circles in the Fig.~(\ref{Fig:schm}a).
-Such fermions participate both in the coherent transport and in the Drude weight~\cite{van2003quantum,lobo2011optical,hussey2003coherent}.
-On the other hand, bosons do not have a Fermi surface and, consequently they scatter uniformly through other species in the sample.
-Therefore, the bosonic pathway of charge transport is protected against short circuit of hot regions by the cold ones unlike the fermionic counterpart~\cite{RiceHotSpot}.
+Such fermions participate both in the transport and in the Drude weight~\cite{van2003quantum,lobo2011optical,hussey2003coherent}.
+On the other hand, bosons do not have a Fermi surface and, consequently, they scatter uniformly through other species in the sample.
+Therefore, the bosonic pathway of charge transport is protected against short circuit of hot regions by the cold ones, unlike the fermionic counterpart~\cite{RiceHotSpot}.